SKA-ScienceDataProcessor/algorithm-reference-library/docs/index.rst

 * Names should obey the `SIP Coding and Documentation Guide <https://confluence.ska-sdp.org/display/SIP/Coding+and+Documentation+Guide+for+SIP/>`_ guide.
 * For functions that move data in and out of ARL, use import/export.
 * For functions that provide persistent, use read/save.
+* Function to be used internal to a module should have a _ prefix.

 ARL definition
 **************